mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 See the project's [documentation](https://github.com/timvisee/send/blob/master/README.md) to learn what Send does and why it might be useful to you.

+## Prerequisites

+To run a Send instance it is necessary to prepare a [Redis](https://redis.io/) server for managing a metadata database.

+If you are looking for an Ansible role for Redis, you can check out [this role (ansible-role-redis)](https://github.com/mother-of-all-self-hosting/ansible-role-redis) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
+Note that the team recommends to have a look at [this role (ansible-role-valkey)](https://github.com/mother-of-all-self-hosting/ansible-role-valkey) for [Valkey](https://valkey.io/) instead.

 ## Adjusting the playbook configuration

 To enable Send with this role, add the following configuration to your `vars.yml` file.

-**Note**: the path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting/mash-playbook) Ansible playbook.
+**Note**: the path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [MASH Ansible playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).

 ```yaml
 ########################################################################